-Institutions have two characteristics, one as institutions that regulate people's behavior and two, as institutions that expand the possibility of people's behavior (Isoya 2004).
+Institutions have two characteristics, one as institutions that regulate people's behavior and two, as institutions that expand the possibility of people's behavior (Isoya

+2004).
 With regards to the relationships between social capacity and institutions, institutions are prescribed by social capacity, and they can also cause institutional change by the development of social capacity.
 For that reason, social capacity and institutions have interdependent relationships.
-Given that institutions have the two characteristics stated above, the "micro/macro loop" will be formed by adopting social capacity at the micro level and institutions (Alexander 1987, Imai & Kaneko 1998, and Shiozawa 1999).
+Given that institutions have the two characteristics stated above, the "micro/macro loop" will be formed by adopting social capacity at the micro level and institutions at the macro level when human action and social capacity are transmitted by these institutions (Alexander 1987, Imai & Kaneko 1998, and Shiozawa 1999).
 To make the micro/macro loop, institutions are critically important factors to transport information between the micro and the macro, and to set up the place of knowledge creation.